codacy/chart/docs/infrastructure/eks-quickstart.md

     -   **backend**: Optional S3 bucket for storing the Terraform state and a DynamoDB table for state locking
     -   **main**: Amazon EKS cluster, including the setup of all network and node infrastructure to go from zero to a fully functional cluster

+    You must have administration privileges on AWS to deploy (and eventually destroy) this infrastructure.
+The policy file [aws-terraform-minimum-admin-policy.json](https://raw.githubusercontent.com/codacy/chart/master/docs/infrastructure/EKS/aws-terraform-minimum-admin-policy.json) lists the minimum privileges that are required.

 ## 2. Set up the Terraform state storage backend